 Note: As an Amazon Associate, Songs & Smiles earns from qualifying purchases.
 We may receive a small commission if you purchase items after clicking on a product link or image.

 Many talented writers have written about Alzheimer’s and other forms of dementia.
 My wife, Sheryl, and I both enjoy reading, and we have discovered some helpful books for Alzheimer’s caregivers.
-We plan to review a variety of books on this site, including fiction, memoirs, and books for children.

-Today, I want to share four of my favorite nonfiction books for Alzheimer’s caregivers.
+Here are four of my favorite nonfiction books for Alzheimer’s caregivers.
 Each of the following has been particularly meaningful to me.

 “Contented Dementia” by Oliver James